Our Team

 -

-ASSISTANT PUBLIC HEALTH INFORMATICS SPECIALIST
+PUBLIC HEALTH COORDINATOR

 Yao Ahonon is a dedicated Public Health Officer/Biostatistician with nearly a decade of experience at Korle Bu Teaching Hospital, Accra.
 With a strong academic background—including studies like the acquisition of a Master of Public Health (Epidemiology & Disease Control) at the University of Ghana, currently at the University of Denver, Colorado, USA for a Master of Science program in Health Informatics.
-Yao has specialized in the managing and analysis of large health data sets, conducting operational research, and designing effective methodologies for research.
-He has broad experience in training and supervising Health Information Officers and coordinating data collection activities for large public health programs.

 In his career, Yao has massively contributed to public health by managing over 30,000 COVID-19 data points, developing an Access Database for the Orthopedic Unit, and leading the creation of a Public Health RedCap database system.
 He led medical outreach programs and demonstrated a fierce commitment to healthcare delivery through data-driven approaches in service, which further explains his passion for improving health outcomes.